Dark winds on the horizon: Prospects for detecting neutrino and hot dark matter wakes in large-scale structure: Quadratic estimators and signal-to-noise

 fixing the normalization in terms of the filter function.
 We next compute the covariance associated to the estimator.
 We obtain from Eq.~(\ref{eq:3d_estimator_app})

 Using Wick's theorem to compute the Gaussian contribution to the covariance matrix, and the antisymmetry of $W_{A}(\vec{k},\vec{k'})$, one obtains

 where

-We assume a noiseless map of the total matter field, but include a shot-noise contribution to the galaxy power spectrum [see Eq.~(\ref{eq:galaxy_power})].
+We add a generic white noise to the total matter field and shot-noise to the galaxy power spectrum [see Eq.~(\ref{eq:galaxy_power}) and lines of text below].
 Also, $r(k)$ stands for the galaxy-matter correlation coefficient as defined in Eq.~(\ref{eq:3d_correlation}).
 The next step is to impose the requirement of an optimal estimator, which involves taking a functional derivative of Eq.~(\ref{eq:covariance_3}) with respect to the filter and setting it to zero, in order to find the filter that minimizes the covariance.
 Using Eq.~(\ref{eq:normalization}), this yields after a straightforward calculation

 We may now substitute Eq.~(\ref{eq:optimal_filter}) into Eqs.~(\ref{eq:normalization}) and (\ref{eq:covariance_3}) to find

 corresponding exactly to Eq.~(\ref{eq:3d_covariance}) in the main text.

 The derivation of the optimal unbiased estimator in the two-dimensional case, and the associated cumulative signal-to-noise, is entirely analogous to the calculations done here within the three-dimensional set-up so we will omit most of the details.
 The 2D analog of Eq.~(\ref{eq:covariance_4}) reads